Meicheng-SEU/EASP/README.md

     python shap_explain.py Submit_model

 ## Citation and Reference
-This work is published in the following paper which has submitted to Critical Care Medicine.
+This work is published in the following paper which has been submitted to *Critical Care Medicine*.

     An Explainable Artificial Intelligence Predictor for Early Detection of Sepsis (Under review)

-Conference Paper published in 2019 Computing in Cardiology Conference is as follows.
+Conference Paper published in *2019 Computing in Cardiology Conference* is as follows.

    [Early Prediction of Sepsis Using Multi-Feature Fusion Based XGBoost Learning and Bayesian Optimization](https://www.researchgate.net/publication/338628580_Early_Prediction_of_Sepsis_Using_Multi-Feature_Fusion_Based_XGBoost_Learning_and_Bayesian_Optimization)